Preparing for Surgery

 All patients are generally asked to provide a blood sample.
 Depending on your age and general health, you may also have an EKG (electrocardiogram), a chest X-ray, lung function tests, or other tests.
 You may also need to meet with another doctor prior to surgery.

-Finally, you will meet with an anesthesiologist, who will discuss the type of pain medication (anesthesia) you will be given for surgery, and you will also learn about pain control after the operation.
+Finally, you will meet with an anesthesiologist, who will discuss the type of anesthesia you will be given for surgery, and you will also learn about pain control during and after the operation.

 The Night Before Colorectal Cancer Surgery